I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

-Yuzawa is a mountain resort town in the Niigata Prefecture of Japan that is famous for its onsens & winter sports activities, as well as many great places for drinking sake.
+Yuzawa is a mountain resort town in Niigata Prefecture, Japan, famous for its onsens and winter sports activities, as well as numerous great places to enjoy sake.
 The snow from the beautiful Japanese Alps produces an abundance of clean water.
-Meanwhile, this climate is also perfect for growing rice, another key sake ingredient.
-Niigata not only produces the third-most sake in Japan; local residents also drink more sake than anywhere else in the country.
-Here is where to find the best sake in Yuzawa, including the best breweries, tasting rooms, & bars.
+Meanwhile, this climate is also ideal for growing rice, another key ingredient in sake.
+Niigata not only produces the third-most sake in Japan; but local residents also drink more sake than anywhere else in the country.
+Here is where to find my favorite places for best sake in Yuzawa, including the best breweries, tasting rooms, & bars.

 Visiting a Sake Brewery in Yuzawa